Lightning-AI/utilities/.github/ISSUE_TEMPLATE/documentation.md

 ## 📚 Documentation

-For typos and fixes please go ahead and:

-- for a typo or fix, please send directly a PR (no need to create an issue)
+For typos or docs fixes, please go ahead and submit a PR (no need to open an issue).
-- if you are not sure about the proper solution, please describe here your finding...
+If you are not sure about the proper solution, please describe the issue here...

 Thanks!